williamhoos/testrepo/docs/source/api_docs.rst

 **Purpose or Use:**

-This API is invoked when the user enters their username and clicks the “Sign in” button.
-The purpose of the API call is in order to pass the username that was entered by the user into the input box, along with any parameters (such as whether the Remember Me option is toggled on or off) to the PA Connect service.
+   This API is invoked when a user enters their username or an email address in the Returning User field and clicks on the “Sign in” button.
+The API passes to the PA Connect service the name or email address that was entered by the user, along with any parameters (such as whether the Remember Me option was toggled on or off by the user before he or she clicked on "Sign in").

 **Source files:**